 3. Shredded Deck Belt

-The deck belt can be shredded if it rubs against the keeper or is not in sync with other components.
-You’ll need to verify if the belt is correctly positioned and other parts rub against the keeper.
+The deck belt can get shredded if it’s not aligned properly or if it rubs against the keeper.
+Always make sure your belt is positioned correctly and no other parts are brushing up against the keeper.

 4. Bad Bearings in the Pulleys or Spindle Housings

-Bad bearings in the pulleys or spindle housings could also be a reason why your Cub Cadet deck belt keeps coming off.
-First, examine your mower’s pulleys and ensure they are parallel to the deck and level.
+Faulty bearings in the pulleys or spindle housings could be another culprit why the deck belt of your Cub Cadet mower constantly comes off.
+Start by inspecting your mower’s pulleys to make sure they’re parallel to the deck and level.

 An issue in the spindle housing can also cause your mower to vibrate, eventually knocking off the belt from the pulley.
 How do you check for this issue?
 First, wear a pair of gloves to avoid cutting yourself when checking.

-Then, remove the ignition key and spark plug boots for safety.
-Hold each blade side and shake it up and down and listen for any sound and movement.
-If you notice any of these signs, you’ll take the spindle apart to pinpoint the issue.
+Next, ensure safety by removing the ignition key and spark plug boots.
+Hold each blade side and gently shake it up and down while listening for any unusual sounds or movements.
+If you detect any concerning signs, you should disassemble the spindle to identify and address the issue.

 5. Worn Idler Tensioner Bracket